svenkubiak/mangooio/README.md

 * Simple Deployment and CI-Integration
 * Preprocessor for LESS and SASS
 * i18N Internationalization
-*  Any many more features...
+*  Any many more...

-One main focus of mangoo I/O was to have a good and well documented code base.
-Therefore, mangoo I/O is constantly checked against [SonarQube](http://www.sonarqube.org) with a rule set of more than 600 checks.
+One main focus of mangoo I/O was to have a very good and well documented code base.
+Therefore, mangoo I/O is constantly checked against [SonarQube](http://www.sonarqube.org) with a rule set of more than 620 checks.
 Additionally each build is checked against [Loader.io](https://loader.io/) to ensure, that code changes don't decrease the framework performance.